google/skia-buildbot/golden/docs/PROD.md

 Gold hasn't been able to go through all the open CLs that have produced data and decide whether to comment on them or not in a while.
 The presence of this alert might mean we are seeing errors when talking to Firestore or to the Code Review System (CRS).
-Check the logs on that pod's frontend server (skiacorrectness) to see what's up.
+Check the logs on that pod's frontend server to see what's up.

 This might mean we are doing too much and running out of quota to talk to the CRS.
 Usually out of quota messages will be in the error messages or the bodies of the failing requests.